 These fish are all peaceful by nature and can hold their own against a betta’s aggression.
-In addition, they all tend to remain at different levels of the tank, which means they won’t be competing with the betta for prime swimming space.
+In addition, they all tend to remain at different levels of the tank, so they won’t compete with the betta for prime swimming space.
 Of course, it’s always important to do your research before adding any new fish to your tank.

 There are many more compatible tank mates for betta fish, so when choosing tank mates for your betta fish, be sure to select peaceful and compatible species in terms of water temperature and pH levels.

 Some fish will not make good tank mates for betta fish, generally because they have a similar temperament and want to be the dominant fish in the tank.
-Some fish are also great at invading the space of other fish, and this will just be looking for trouble.
+Some fish are also great at invading the space of other fish and just looking for trouble.

 So which fish to avoid putting with bettas?
 Below is a shortlist of the most troublesome.